syauqi-a/eps-topik/README.md

 >     ```

 > ### Prevent role deletion
-> You can set a list of Roles that cannot be deleted.
+> You can set a list of Role names that cannot be deleted.
 > 1. Open `Models\Role`.
 You can find it in `vendor\zoltech\laravel-permission-mongodb\src\Models\` folder and **add** the following attribute:
 >     ```php
 >     class Role extends Model implements RoleInterface